 in the URL field as displayed below . )

 - In the Composer Settings section, select GitHub as the Git Provider, and leave the leave the default Registry URL (e.g. ).

 URL vs. Registry URL

-Registry URL is the URL where the package index files holding the metadata are hosted.
+The Registry URL refers to the URL where the package index files holds the hosted metadata.